 Every year, in Taiji, Japan, dolphins are chased into a small cove and butchered in the most horrific and cruel way imaginable.
 The hunts are subsidized by the dolphin captivity industry, which pays top dollar for a few “show quality” dolphins that are ripped from their families.
 The rest of the pod is killed for meat laden with mercury and PCBs.
 Most Japanese don’t even know the hunts exist.
 The Japanese government supports the dolphin killers and denies any health issues.

 In 2004, we started our Save Japan Dolphins campaign.
 Through our educational work in Japan, the number of people eating dolphin meat has dropped dramatically.
 When we started, about 1,600 dolphins were killed inTaiji every year.
-In the 2014-15 season, fewer than 750 were killed.
+In the 2016-17 season, 595 were reportedly killed.
 The Academy Award–winning documentary, The Cove, depicts Earth Island Institute’s campaign in Taiji to stop the dolphin hunts.
 Recently, the World Association of Zoos and Aquariums, after 10 years of pressure, agreed to suspend the membership of any Japanese aquarium sourcing dolphins from Taiji.
 In response, Japan zoos and aquariums voted overwhelmingly to stop buying live dolphins from Taiji.

 Donate today and receive this beautiful new Save Japan Dolphins campaign t-shirt.
 It's a gift that makes a difference for dolphin lives.
 Organic Cotton.
 Free Shipping.Donate